sirhung1993/coccoc_hometest/bi-dmp-de/README.md

 ## II.
 Data analysing
 Using the same data sample as the above.

-Each time an Object Id has a unique category Id, it is counted as 1 for the category Id.
+Each time an Object Id has a category in its Set<category_id> , it is counted as 1 for the category Id.
 (category-frequency ignores the counter)

 1. Calculate the frequency for each category in the sample.